David's Page

 Following an MRI scan, I had another colonoscopy on 2017-Oct-19.
 I find these interesting if you are allowed to follow on the screen, but the preparation isn't something to which I look forward!
 Well, that was most revealing - I could see the inflammation of the bowel and it looked just like any other inflammation.
 Diverticula were also present near the end of the colon (diverticula are small bulges or pockets that can develop in the lining of the intestine as you get older) and it was really helpful to be able to visualise these.
 The consultant called these "wear and tear"!
 Post colonoscopy I've still had to keep near to the loo for several hours, though!

 The provisional conclusions are that the Humira drug isn't working well for me (after all, I was on a double dose of Humira when the bowel perforation developed!), so perhaps a drug change is needed, and that the diverticula are not currently a problem.
 An increase in fibre and more fruit and vegetables seems to be recommended to help with those.
 Next step is to start on vedolizumab (Entyvio) which targets the bowel inflammation specifically.
 Vedolizumab was started Monday, 2018-Jan-08 - I have to attend the hospital for infusions of this drug, rather than the fortnightly/weekly self administered injections of Humira, so not as convenient.
 No obvious side-effects after week 0 (2018-Jan-08), nor weeks 2 or 6.
 Next is 2018-Apr-16, week 14, and a consultant review in May.
 It seems that the Vedolizumab may not be working as expected, so although I had a further infusion on 2018-June-11, the experts will review my case and decide how to proceed, and I am now on a 4-weekly dose rather than the usual 8-weekly.
 Following a consultation in December, I had another MRI scan in early January 2019 which showed a stricture, so I am trying another drug - Ustekinumab (Stelara), and the Entyvio has been stopped.
 By October-2019 my calprotectin level had risen, so I have moved onto 4-weekly Stelara, which may be having slight side-effects, but the calprotectin is dropping.
 A video consultation in September 2021 has been my most recent, and I had another MRI in May 2021 - the outcome being that there was no degradation.
 In August 2021 my Calprotectin level was below the 250 mg threshold (204 mg), and CPR was also good.
 A possible reduction of the Stelara frequency was mentioned but not yet actioned.
 However, a later October check showed 327 mg so what that may, or may not, signify is yet to be discovered.
 The calprotectin has continued to rise slowly, and an actual appointment at the hospital in August 2022 resulted in an MRI scan in late September.
 Consultant appointment booked for October-06.
+Since then things seem to have improved judging by the calprotectin levels, and in mid-2024 a reduction to 6-weekly for the Stelara was planned.

 On a recent visit to my GP he commented how deaf I had become.
 He referred me to the local Audiology Clinic who tested me on 2019-Nov-05, and I got two rather neat hearing aids on 2019-Feb-19.
 They are free, as are replacement batteries and all my other treatments, on the UK NHS (National Health System).
 Thanks, NHS!

 Following the 2020 coronavirus pandemic I have been declared as being at extreme risk, so it's no going out for me.
 Whether I'll get out before the Winter isn't currently obvious (I didn't).
 I do miss lunches (no restaurants open either, of course) and trips to town, but as I've been working from home for the past 20 years in that respect it's not greatly different.
 I've now had three primary doses of COVID vaccine (two Astra-Zenica and one Pfizer) and two Moderna boosters..
 Another booster (and 'flu) is booked for October-09 2022 - a race day!
+Spring and Autumn booster have continued regularly and I should stay on the official lists as I''m now 76.

 As I will be taking things more easily, please do not expect e-mails and orders to be answered immediately, but I am continuing to develop my software.
 My health must come first - I am sure you will understand.